-Also understand them as people, what makes them tick, what humour they like, what content they enjoy etc.
+Also, understand them as people, what makes them tick, what humor they like, what content they enjoy, etc.

 Create impactful, helpful content around your research.
-GIVE, GIVE, GIVE to your audience in order to grow it.
+GIVE, GIVE, GIVE to your audience to grow it.

-Engage and collaborate with others – both your audience, other influential key players in your industry and group conversations.
+Engage and collaborate with your audience, influential players in your industry, and group conversations.

 It’s called personal branding for a reason.
 Focus on having a personality.